jennzaki/Lesson-1-Introduction-to-Service-Culture-Activity-1/README.md

 3. Why is understanding Service Culture essential for Software Engineers?
 4. Think of a time you had either a great or terrible service experience with a tech company (for example: an app, website, or tech support).
 What made it good or bad?
 What would you improve?

-Please click the link provided and enter your responses to each question: [ANSWERS](https://github.com/Jezake/Lesson-1-Introduction-to-Service-Culture-Activity-1/tree/7be49769883037a3d6349195e720df943084caaf/ANSWERS)
+Please click the folder name "ANSWERS" to enter your responses.